Dual-level Modality Debiasing Learning for Unsupervised Visible-Infrared Person Re-Identification: Related Work

 \subsection{Unsupervised Visible-Infrared Person ReID}

-Due to the advantage of not relying on any human annotations, USL-VI-ReID has attracted increasing attention.
+Traditionally, visible–infrared ReID and unsupervised ReID were studied as two largely independent tasks.
+For both image-level~\cite{li2025shape} and video-level~\cite{li2025video,leng2025dual} VI-ReID, the core objective is to construct a cross-modality identity-discriminative space that is consistent across visible and infrared domains.
+In contrast, unsupervised ReID~\cite{li2022mutual,li2023logical} typically focuses on exploiting multi-view information or local feature interactions to generate reliable pseudo labels, thereby enabling the learning of discriminative representations without manual annotations.

+By integrating these two paradigms, USL-VI-ReID naturally emerges as a promising research direction without requiring any human annotations.
 Most existing approaches adopted a two-stage pipeline to mitigate the significant modality discrepancy, and most of them aimed at exploring reliable cross-modality correspondences.
 For instance, PGM~\cite{wu2023unsupervised} and MBCCM~\cite{cheng2023efficient} utilized graph matching to establish reliable relationships across modalities globally, while DOTLA~\cite{cheng2023unsupervised} leveraged optimal transport for cross-modality matching.
 Other methods, such as MULT~\cite{he2024exploring} and DLM~\cite {ye2025dual}, designed a more complex matching scheme by integrating cluster-level matching with instance-level structures to enhance the reliability of cross-modality association.
-Moreover, PCLHD~\cite{shi2024learning} revisited prototype construction in contrastive learning to explore more reliable clustering.
+PCLHD~\cite{shi2024learning} revisited prototype construction in contrastive learning to explore more reliable clustering.
+Moreover, ASM~\cite{pang2025augmented} improves the robustness of pseudo labels to color variations by integrating the similarity of augmented images during matching.
+For the unpaired setting, MCL~\cite{yao2025unsupervised} generates pseudo cross-modality positive sample pairs through cross-modality feature mapping, constructing a pseudo cross-modality identity space to facilitate effective feature alignment.
 Despite their effectiveness, these methods are inherently constrained by the two-stage pipeline, which inevitably introduces modality bias and hinders the modality-invariant learning.

 In addition, some methods~\cite{yang2023towards,pang2023cross,yang2024shallow} only perform a single stage of cross-modality learning.
 Specifically, GUR~\cite{yang2023towards} proposed a bottom-up domain learning strategy that performs intra-camera training, inter-camera training, and inter-modality training alternately.
 CHCR~\cite{pang2023cross} designed a cross-modality hierarchical clustering baseline that first refines clusters within each modality before merging them cross-modally based on similarity.
 SDCL~\cite{yang2024shallow} proposed a shallow-deep collaborative learning framework that initializes with a pre-trained model of single-modality ReID.
 Although explicitly abandoning the two-stage pipeline, these methods still suffer from the modality bias issue since they involve single-modality training or clustering.